Hackathon - BitWars

 ]

-Note: If the number of Bits in your base reach the maximum capacity (maxPopulation), then the spawnRate will turn into a death rate.
-For example, assuming the spawn rate is 5, this means that instead of 5 new Bits every round, 5 Bits will be killed every round as long as you are above the maxiumum capacity.
+Note: If the number of Bits in your base reaches the maximum capacity (max_population), then the spawn_rate will turn into a death rate.
+For example, assuming the spawn rate is 5, then instead of 5 new Bits being spawned every round, 5 Bits will be killed every round as long as you are above the maximum population.

 Traveling Bits